 Skip to content

-If you encounter a problem while running PyTorch RBLN, please send the generated core dump file to client_support@rebellions.ai.
-To create a core dump file, you first need to remove the ulimit restrictions by the following command.
+If you encounter a problem while running PyTorch RBLN, send the generated core dump file to client_support@rebellions.ai.

 $ ulimit -c unlimited